-Historic barns, including a round barn in Dubuque and southern Clayton Counties, and some of the most scenic countryside in Iowa, will be featured on the annual spring Iowa Barn Foundation area tour from 8:30 a.m. to 5:30 p.m.
+Historic barns, including a round barn, in Dubuque and southern Clayton County, and some of the most scenic countryside in Iowa, were featured on the annual spring Iowa Barn Foundation area tour from 8:30 a.m. to 5:30 p.m.

-The scenic tour is free and opened to the public.
-A highlight will be lunch on Saturday at the glorious Jack and Maria Smith barn, 20922 Asbury Road, Durango, which was built in 1917 and has remained in the same family.
+The scenic tour was free and opened to the public.
+A highlight was a lunch on Saturday (about 200 people) at the glorious Jack and Maria Smith barn, 20922 Asbury Road, Durango, which was built in 1917 and has remained in the same family.
 See details on our IBF Magazine webpage, the Smith Family Barn story.

 Directions: From Bankston, go a half-mile north on Park Road, then three miles east on Asbury Road to 20922 Asbury Road.